LeonSutedja/Pressius/README.md

 # Pressius
+Release notes 1.0.3
+- Fixes issues with constructor permutation
+- Added 'CompareParamName' attributes in the parameter definition.
+When this is set to true, the parameter definition will be compared to attribute name by default.
+With CompareParamName attribute, object definition class is not needed.
+Pressius takes precedence of the attribute names over the object definition.

-Pressius is a naive object creator permutation for test purpose.
+Pressius is a naive object creator permutator intended to help with unit tests.

 Pressius is an extensible object permutation
 For example, a class object that contains 2 attributes of a string and an integer